sajjadGG/book-python/devops/tests/pytest.rst

 Fixtures
 --------
 * Fixtures are requested by test functions or other fixtures by declaring them as argument names.
-* It’s to think of fixtures as a set of resources that need to be set up before a test starts, and cleaned up after.
+* It's to think of fixtures as a set of resources that need to be set up before a test starts, and cleaned up after.
 * ``@pytest.fixture(scope='module')``

 .. code-block:: python